 Finding plants that work well both as nectar providers and caterpillar hosts is economical in a butterfly garden.
 Mexican Milkweed or Golden Bloodflower (Asclepias curassavica) is cited as a good nectar and caterpillar food plant in all four locales.
 Some other plants that commonly do double duty in SoCal butterfly gardens are California Lilac (Ceanothus spp.)
 Hibiscus (Hibiscus rosa-sinensis), Impatiens (Impatiens walleriana), Passionvine (Passaflora incarnata) and Sticky Monkeyflower (Mimulus aurantiacus).

-You don’t find Sages in that list because they are an adult food when it comes to butterflies.
-Perhaps this is because the powerful oils in Salvia foliage don't taste good to caterpillars.
-Consequently, SoCal Salvia lovers beware: If you want butterflies to stay awhile in your garden, give them plants they consider appropriate for their eggs.
+You don’t find Sages in that list because it their nectar appeals to butterflies, but they aren't a host plant for caterpillars.
+Consequently, SoCal Salvia lovers beware: If you want butterflies to stay awhile in your garden, include plants they consider appropriate for their eggs.
 They are just trying to be good parents.
 To meet this need, we grow a number of milkweeds (Asclepias) among our many butterfly plants at FBTS.
 Questions?
 Please give us a buzz.